-PHED 3678 Middle and Secondary Physical Education Field Experience 0/6/2
+PHED 3678 Middle and Secondary Physical Education Field Experience 0/6/2 Prerequisite: Admission to Teacher Education program

 Students will gain practical teaching experience in middle and secondary public schools under the supervision of a qualified teacher and university supervisor.
 Take concurrently with PHED 3675.